kdubovikov/blog/_posts/2021-07-25-blazing-encoders.md

 where $$\beta_0$$ is a linear regression coefficient, and $$b_0$$ is a bias value.

 But how can we introduce a categorical variable such as product category into this equation?
 To do this, we need to encode a categorical variable in a numeric format.
 The first idea that might come to mind is representing different categories as numbers: 1, 2, 3, and so on up to $N$.
-However, this is wrong since numbers introduce artificial ordering information and qualitative information about your categorical.
+However, this is a wrong move since numbers introduce artificial ordering information and qualitative information about your categorical.

 $$
 \text{price} = \beta_0 x_{weight} + \beta_1 x_{category} + b_0